Information

 Decide what you're going to buy after going to market

-You'll need to evaluate offers from suppliers with your DPO or procurement specialist.
+You'll need to evaluate offers from suppliers with your DPO or procurement officer.

-During this process, your DPO or procurement specialist will undertake a commercial evaluation of offers and you will need to undertake a technical evaluation to check which offer best meets your requirements.
+During this process, your DPO or procurement officer will undertake a commercial evaluation of offers and you will need to undertake a technical evaluation to check which offer best meets your requirements.

 You should set up a Tender Evaluation Panel within your team to conduct your technical evaluation.
 This panel should involve senior leads on your project, such as Service or Product Owners, and include appropriate digital expertise.